 Rotator Cuff Symptoms

-- Pain over the front of the shoulder and is worse doing overhead activities.
+- Shoulder pain over the front of the shoulder and is worse doing overhead activities.
 The shoulder may often be painful at night, particularly when lying on that side.

 - Weakness of the shoulder will be related to lack of use and the degree of pain present.